Pennsylvania Taxes for Tax Year 2025 (Filed 2026): Rates, Local Taxes, Examples

 Pennsylvania charges a 6 % uniform state sales and use tax on most tangible goods and digital products, unless specifically exempted (e.g., unprepared groceries, prescription drugs, qualifying nonprofit purchases).

-Certain counties add a local surtax:
+Certain locations add a local surtax:

-- Allegheny County (including Pittsburgh): +1 %
+- Allegheny County (including Pittsburgh): +1%

-- Philadelphia County: +2 %
+- Philadelphia: +2 %

 Example: